Case Study

 Bilingual English and Korean content — including translated video materials with subtitles

-2D animation explaining how the filtration system works
+2D animation explaining how the technical equipment system works

 Customer interview videos recorded on-site with real machine footage